dwbit/contributing-docs/docs/contributing/index.md

 We use a translation tool called [Crowdin](https://crowdin.com) to help manage our localization efforts across many different languages.

+To get started, visit [bitwarden.com/translate](https://bitwarden.com/translate) to learn about the project, including how to use the localization glossary.

 If you are interested in helping translate the Bitwarden applications into another language (or make a translation correction), please register an account at Crowdin and join our projects here: